Nut in a Hut

 Materials:

-The children will look for nuts as they read and write words ending with -ut such as nut, hut, shut, but and cut.
+Tell the children that they will look for nuts and that they will read and write words that end with ut, such as nut, hut, cut, but, and shut.

 Literacy Activities